 Here is a link of all the ThankYou points transfer partners on the Citi ThankYou® Rewards website.

-Originally published 9/13/16 but has been updated to add new Citi transfer partners
+Originally published 9/13/16 but has been updated to reflect current list of Citi transfer partners